caomingkai/React-Learning/README.md

  ## 5. this.props.children
+ #### what?
   All the properties of a Component belongs to its correspoinding HTML element, except "props.children", which represent components' children

  #### possible types for children
  - undefined, if no child at all;